-Honor the Lord with your wealth and with the first fruits of all your produce; then your barns will be filled with plenty, and your vats will be bursting with wine. —Proverbs 3:9-10
+Honor the LORD with your wealth and with the first fruits of all your produce; ¹⁰then your barns will be filled with plenty, and your vats will be bursting with wine. —Proverbs 3:9-10

 At first glance, it may be easy to stash these words away in the category of “tithing.”
 The mention of first fruits, that portion of the harvest that is picked first, points us to tithing, giving to God a prescribed portion of the wealth he gives to you.